Skip to main content

 What is Cheese Aging?

-Affinage (ah-fee-NAHJ) is the care of cheese as it matures: turning, washing, brushing, wrapping, and—most importantly—managing temperature and humidity so a cheese reaches its best moment.
+Affinage (ah-fee-NAHJ) is the care of cheese as it matures.
+That can mean turning, washing, brushing, wrapping, and keeping temperature and humidity in the right range.

-The “aging” part is not passive storage.
-Even after a cheese leaves the vat, it keeps changing:
+Aging is not passive storage.
+Even after cheese leaves the vat, it keeps changing:

 • proteins break into smaller savory compounds (texture softens or becomes crystalline)